Damarwendha/simple-file-sharing/README.md

-# simple-shortlink
+# simple-file-sharing
-This is a simple fullstack project made with the MERN Stack, which uses MongoDB, Express, React, and Node.js.
+This is a simple fullstack project made with the PEAN Stack, which uses PostgreSQL, Express, Angular, and Node.js.